Scamming lowlife seem to target couriers and wannabee couriers as a source of income rather than actually working for a living like those they target.

 codforum is paid for only from donations and advertising revenue, if codforum has helped you, please consider making a small donation via paypal.
 Click the donate button below.

-The most recently reported scam sites, correct at 5-April 2014.
+The most recently reported scam sites, correct at 16-April 2014.
 If you know or suspect a site to be scamming couriers please let us know.

-www.lg-express.net has now preceded www.the-courier.net which used to be www.simplysameday.co.uk and www.courierhub.co.uk and are not to be trusted.
+They are churning out sites to steal your money on a monthly basis, parcelway.net / parcel way looks to have taken over from www.newwaycs.net / NW Couriers as the latest scam running as well as www.lg-express.net which all preceded www.the-courier.net which used to be www.simplysameday.co.uk and www.courierhub.co.uk and are not to be trusted.
 They rip people off for a few months and give their site a quick overhaul and new domain and continue to be robbing lowlife.
 They charge up to £75 per month with promises of 100's of guaranteed job inquiries.
 THERE IS NO WORK.
 DO NOT SEND YOUR MONEY.

-LG Express online work site, again, has no work, never has (in their as yet 4 week history)charge £45 for 6 months membership and when you register it shows you a list of fictitious jobs in a 20 mile radius of your location.
+parcelway.net / www.newwaycs.net / LG Express online work site, again, has no work, never has (in their as yet 2 - 10 week history)charge £45 plus for 6 months membership and when you register it shows you a list of fictitious jobs in a 20 mile radius of your location.
 Do not be fooled, these are scum that are incapable of working for a living so prey on people like you who are looking to get into real work.

 It seems courier-hub and simply same day has been too much publicised as a scam so the lowlife running it have now moved on to 'the-courier.net'.
 A different site, domain and surprise surprise a different imaginary person sending the emails out.
 George Brady from "The Courier" offers work they do not have for a fee you have to pay, currently £9.95 per week.
 Based in a 'virtual office' which they usually use just for having payments sent to and e domain registered to a private address in Northampton, Makes a change from Ireland..